byexamples/byexample/docs/usage.rst

 The most direct way to use ``byexample`` is to select the language(s) to use and the files where the examples are.

-Let's create a syntetic file with some examples.
+Let's create a synthetic file with some examples.
 Some should run without problems, but others should fail.

 .. code:: sh

-    $ cat <<EOF > syntetic.doc
+    $ cat <<EOF > synthetic.doc
-    > This is a syntetic file.
+    > This is a synthetic file.
     > The following is an example written in Python that should PASS
     >
     >     >>> from __future__ import print_function